Search

 Paintings on canvas

 In general, aim for 40-60% RH.
-Unlined paintings and paintings lined with hygroscopic adhesives are more reactive than those lined with wax or synthetic materials.
+Unlined paintings and those lined with hygroscopic adhesives are more reactive than those lined with wax or synthetic materials.
+Our advice on preserving paintings and frames covers this in detail.

 Paintings on wood and polychrome sculptures

-The RH required here depends on the thickness, wood grain, ground and method of joining section, in a 40-60% range.
-Some panel paintings need narrow RH levels to minimize warping.
-Massive wood sculptures particularly susceptible to seasonal drifts.
+The right RH depends on the thickness, wood grain, ground, and method of joining sections, within a 40-60% range.
+Some panel paintings need narrow RH control to reduce warping.
+Large wood sculptures are particularly vulnerable to seasonal drift.
+Take extra care when moving these items between rooms or buildings.

 Paper and paper products

-• Parchment and vellum require narrow controls between 55 and 60% because of great hygroscopicity.
+• Parchment and vellum need narrow control between 55-60% because of their high hygroscopicity

-• Stretched paper, such as screens and stretched frames, need narrow RH control, with 45-55% range.
+• Stretched paper, such as screens and stretched frames, needs narrow RH control in the 45-55% range

-• Other paper requires a 40-50% range, although some authorities recommend less.
+• Other paper needs 40-50% RH, although some authorities recommend lower

 Photographs and films

-30-45%.
-The gelatin in photography is reactive, as is support paper.
+Aim for 30-45% RH.
+Gelatin in photography is reactive, as is support paper.
 Plastic film components are less responsive.
-Our guide on photographic collections has further advice on caring for such items.
+Our advice on caring for photographic collections covers this in detail.

 Plastic materials